Looking for Books like Red, White and Royal Blue? This post is all about the best romance books like Red, White and Royal Blue?

 If you’re looking for books similar to others, hold up just a minute.
 I have posts based on other books you might also want to check out.

-The Top 12 LGBTQ+ Books like Red, White and Royal Blue
+The Top 12 books like Red, White and Royal Blue

 1. One Last Stop by Casey Mcquiston

 If you’ve read Red, White and Royal Blue and you haven’t read One Last stop – I highly recommend you pick this one up.

 One Last Stop follows August.
 She’s a cynical 23 year old who is trying to survive in New York.
 But then she meets this gorgeous girl on the train.

 Jane is dazzling, mysterious and charismatic.
 The problem is she’s literally displaced in time from the 1970s.

 The chaotic roommates, incredible friendships and funny writing make this an amazing read.
 Plus the food imagery is droolworthy

 The YA Contemporary Graphic Novel Series is about a teen romance in high school.